 Accompany your cheese board with crackers and bread that don't have very strong flavors that would detract from the flavor of the cheeses.

-Apples, pears, grapes, and peaches all go very well with cheese.
+Apples, pears, peaches, and grapes all go very well with cheese.
 Nuts are also good accompaniments.

 Wine and cheese are a classic combination like peanut butter and jelly, or soup and sandwich.
 But some people feel intimidated trying to pick the perfect match for their cheeses.
 Here are some simple guidelines that will make this an easier decision.